mrhouzlane/RuneTrust/README.md

 - **Fhenix Testnet**:
   - **Trust Score Aggregator**: Manages FHE-powered computations for secure trust score management.
+  - **FHERC20**: Used for encrypted token-based management of trust scores.

 - **Rootstock**:
-  - **LendingContract**: Manages loan requests and approvals based on encrypted trust scores for decentralized lending.
+  - **LendingContract**: Manages decentralized loan requests and approvals based on the borrower’s encrypted trust score from the **TrustScoreAggregator**.

 ---

 ## Vision:
-RuneTrust aims to become the decentralized standard for trust metrics, enabling privacy-preserving yet verifiable trust scores across multiple blockchain ecosystems.
-By bridging **Fhenix** and **Rootstock**, RuneTrust is positioned to be a critical tool for decentralized finance (DeFi), reputation systems, and privacy-focused financial services.
+**RuneTrust** seeks to become the decentralized standard for trust metrics, enabling privacy-preserving yet verifiable trust scores across multiple blockchain ecosystems.
+By integrating **Fhenix** and **Rootstock**, **RuneTrust** provides a critical tool for decentralized finance (DeFi), reputation systems, and privacy-focused financial services.

+---

+## Recent Integrations:
+- **TrustScore Increases/Decreases**: Encrypted trust scores can be dynamically updated using the **FHERC20** token.
+- **Lending System**: Loans are only approved if the borrower’s trust score meets a specified threshold, ensuring secure and trustworthy lending.
+- **Fhenix** Integration: Encrypted computations are handled via **Fhenix.js** and **FHERC20** tokens, ensuring both privacy and verifiability.